francescosilvano/keynet-semantic-network-analyzer/README.md

 #### Graph Operations

 **scripts/graph.py** implements the network graph data structure and analysis using NetworkX.
 This module handles graph construction, metric calculations, and community detection.

+#### Docker Configuration

+**Dockerfile** defines the containerized environment for running the analysis.
+It uses Python 3.13-slim as the base image, sets up matplotlib configuration, and installs all dependencies.

+**compose.yaml** orchestrates the Docker container, loading environment variables from `.env` and mounting the necessary directories for data persistence.

 ## Outputs